tyrabe/numerai_public/README.md

 ## Notes
 - The example models are NOT models I use in production, they are used to demonstrate some of my modeling/coding abilities.
 - My production model is scored weekly and my submissions are submitted every weekend.
-- The performance of my staked model can be found in the link below.
-- Current performance as of April 2022 is 82.9% yearly return on my stake.

 Also check out the performance of the cryptocurrency NMR via tradingview.
 Performance of the asset NMR could potentially be incorporated into your staking regime.